Natural Resources Protection Act (NRPA)

 Is there an application fee?

 Yes.
-The fee for a permit-by-rule project is $50.00.
-For "full" applications, the fee is based on the type of activity proposed and the natural resource involved.
+For all applications including PBR, the fee is based on the type of activity proposed and the natural resource involved.
 For alterations of freshwater wetlands that qualify for the tiered review process, fees also vary depending on the amount of wetland being impacted.
 In general, higher fees reflect activities that require more intensive review by DEP staff.
-A fee schedule accompanies the application form.
+To find the current fee for all NRPA application types, please check the fee schedule for NRPA applications at http://www.maine.gov/dep/feesched.pdf.

 How long does it take to get a permit?

 That depends on the complexity of the proposed activity, its potential to adversely affect the environment, and the quality of the application.
 By law, the commissioner of the DEP is annually required to set processing times on applications.
 Currently, permit-by-rules must be processed in no more than 14 days.
-Tier 1 wetland applications must be processed in 30 days and the Tier 2 applications are completed within the maximum of 60 days.
-The general permits for cranberry bogs and irrigation ponds stipulate a maximum review time of 45 days.
+Tier 1 wetland applications must be processed in 45 days and the Tier 2 applications are completed within the maximum of 90 days.
+Review times vary for the different types of general permits.
 The maximum processing time for most full NRPA applications is 120 calendar days, but most applications are processed in a shorter time period.
 If the project is unusually complex or there is a problem with the quality of an application, processing will occasionally take the maximum processing time.

 How do NRPA permits issued by DEP relate to other permits I may need for my activity?

-DEP permits do not incorporate or supersede any other State, federal or local permits, although Water Quality Certification, required under the Clean Water Act, is issued concurrently with an NRPA permit.
+DEP permits do not incorporate or supersede any other State, federal or local permits, although Water Quality Certification, required under the Clean Water Act, is issued concurrently with a NRPA permit.

 Be sure to check with your own town and DEP to find out what permits are required for your proposed activity.
 The U.S. Army Corps of Engineers is the most common federal agency involved with projects located in waterways and wetlands.
 The Corps' Maine Project Office is located in Manchester, Maine and can be reached at (207) 623-8367.
 For activities that only affect freshwater wetlands and qualify for tiered review, a joint application for both the state and federal permits is available through the DEP.
 These applications are jointly reviewed by the DEP and Army Corps providing "one step" permitting for applicants.